-There were no options issued or exercised during the financial year (2018: Nil).
+There were no options issued or exercised during the financial year (2019: Nil).

-Indemnification of insurance of officers and auditors
+Indemnification of insurance of directors and officers

-During the financial year, the Group paid a premium in respect of a contract insuring the Directors of the Group (as named above) against a liability incurred as a Director to the extent permitted by the Corporations Act 2001.
+During the financial year, the Group paid a premium in respect of a contract insuring the Directors of the Group (as named above) and officers against a liability incurred as a Director or officer to the extent permitted by the Corporations Act 2001.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.